 Definitions are embedded in this policy statement.

-Students may withdraw from a study until the last day of an enrollment term.
+Students may withdraw from a class until the last day of an enrollment term.
 However, the actual date of withdrawal may affect enrollment charges, enrollment status, and financial aid eligibility.

-The student must submit a withdrawal request in writing to the center or program office.
+The student must submit a withdrawal request in writing to Office of the Registrar or can withdraw from classes online in Self Service Banner.
 The effective date is the date the student transmits the request.